squares/BB8/README.md

 Version 1.0 - Complete

+-->  CURRENT 1.5  - I have sound sort of working.
+I'm trying to get this working in the least intrusive way possible.
+Ideally, you'll be able to just buy a wave shield from adafruit and slam it into the top of the arduino and be done with it.
+That's the hope anyway.

 Version 2.0 - Sound Module - Will include randomized sounds that play at randomized intervals.
 Perhaps integrate an external power switch.

 Version 3.0 - External stimulus for sound module - Considering IR, zigbee, wifi, raspberry pi interface, others.